upasadena/interactive-cyoa-tutorial/docs/about/index.md

+---
+comments: true
+---

 # About
 Thank you for viewing this tutorial!
-This page isn't a part of the tutorial, but rather a general information page about the status of the tutorial.
+This page isn't a part of the tutorial, but rather a general information page about the tutorial itself.

 ## Authors
-Authors are people who have directly contributed to the Git repository for this site.
+Authors are people who have directly contributed to the text, via the Git repository for this site.

 * [upasadena](https://github.com/upasadena), the original creator

 ## Contributors
-Contributors are those who are credited and acknowledged as having contributed to this tutorial from the type of its official release.
+Contributors are those who are credited and acknowledged as having contributed to this tutorial from the time of its official release.

-* None
+* None as of yet

 ## Changelog
 ### v0.3.0